realprogrammersusevim/cli-tools/README.md

 - `latest_commit` shows the subdirectories in a directory sorted by the date of the latest git commit
 - `gp-control` turns the GlobalProtect VPN on and off with launchctl on macOS.
+- `imessages_export` exports messages from the macOS Messages (iMessage) database for a given phone number, printing a simple conversation view.